brunchstudio/pytvpaint/docs/index.md

 Python is the go-to language when it comes to scripting, Pytvpaint offers a high level object-oriented API as well as low-level George commands in a fully type-hinted library.

-It communicates through WebSocket to a [custom C++ plugin](https://github.com/brunchstudio/tvpaint-rpc) running in an opened TVPaint instance.
+Pytvpaint communicates through WebSocket to a [custom C++ plugin](https://github.com/brunchstudio/tvpaint-rpc) running in an opened TVPaint instance.

 ![](./assets/pytvpaint_code_banner.png)